One dead and a dozen missing in Jersey explosion

 Have you been affected by this story?
 Please email zoe.tidman@independent.co.uk

-Chief officer Robin Smith said at least one had died and around a dozen were still missing on Saturday morning.
+The fire has been extinguished at the scene, where a search operation is underway.
+CCTV footage captured the moment the blast struck the residential building at around 4am on Saturday.

+Robin Smith, the chief officer at Jersey Police, gave an update on the numbers affected by the blast on Pier Road in a press conference later that morning.

-Two people, whom he described as “walking wounded”, were taken to hospital.
+He said at least one person was confirmed dead.
+Two others - described as “walking wounded” - had been taken to hospital.

-“There are of course a number of other people that are unaccounted for and therefore a search and rescue operation has commenced,” he said.
+“There are of course a number of other people that are unaccounted for and therefore a search and rescue operation has commenced,” Mr Smith said.

-He said the force received reports of a “large explosion” at around 4am on Saturday at a block of flats in Pier Road, St Helier.

-Mr Smith said Jersey Fire and Rescue Service were liaising with Hampshire Fire and Rescue to help with the search.

 He added between 20 and 30 people evacuated from the area had been taken to St Helier Town Hall.

-Speaking at a press conference on Saturday morning, Ms Moore said: “Through these difficult times, I think it’s reassuring for everyone to see what amazing strength we have within our emergency services and, again, we just thank everybody who stepped up and came to the rescue and continue to work on the scene.

-“This is going to take some days and we will keep everyone updated and fully informed and we will do our very best to ensure everybody is properly looked after.”

-Asked how many people were still missing, Mr Smith said: “Given the destruction of the building it is hard to properly assess the numbers.
+Kristina Moore, Jersey’s chief minister, said: “Given the destruction of the building it is hard to properly assess the numbers [missing].”

-“We are looking in the region of around a dozen currently, but you will appreciate also that number could fluctuate.”
+She added: “We are looking in the region of around a dozen currently, but you will appreciate also that number could fluctuate.”

+Jersey Police said the blast took place at the Haut du Mont block of flats.

+“Emergency services are working at the scene and have commenced a surface search of the site.
+Relatives are being contacted by Family Liaison Officers,” it said on Saturday morning.

 Join our new commenting forum